Skip to Content

 • Bake in the lower third of the oven for 45 minutes or until the cake is golden brown and the top springs back when gently pressed.
 Using a cake tester is not recommended for angel food cake.

-• When done, remove the cake from the pan and invert the pan onto a metal rack if your angel food cake pan has feet.
-If not, invert the pan onto a glass bottle or prop up on small heat proof containers, such as these condiment cups.
+• When done, remove the cake from the oven and invert the pan onto a metal rack if your angel food cake pan has feet.
+If not, invert the pan onto a glass bottle or prop up on small heat proof containers.

 • Use a serrated knife to slice.
 Serve immediately with desired toppings (see blog post for suggestions) or wrap tightly in plastic wrap until ready to serve.